There is one thing I would never want to miss during my visit to family in Lebanon: Manakish!

 It all goes so quickly!
 No sooner have I handed over the zatar mixture than it’s on the dough patties and then quickly in the oven.
 The smell is intoxicating!
 By the way, there are several variations of manakish that I would like to introduce to you very soon.
 But the version with za’atar is the classic.

-The sound of the oven pusher as it slides along the floor of the stone oven and pulls the delicious dough patties out of the fire makes my stomach growl.
-The baker nimbly and deftly wraps the manakish in bread paper and presses the warm and fragrant package into my hand.
-On the way back to my aunt's, a mankushi (singular to manakish) always gets lost 😉
+The sound of the oven pusher as it slides along the bottom of the stone oven and pulls the delicious dough patties out of the fire makes my stomach growl.
+The baker nimbly and skillfully wraps the manakish in bread paper and presses the warm and fragrant package into my hand.
+On the way back to my aunt always a mankushi (singular to manakish) is lost 😉